Monuments of Kosovo: Libraries

 Hivzi Sylejmani Library was founded by the Municipal Assembly in 1963 in Pristina.
 At the beginning it had approximately 1,300 books in Albanian and Serbian as well as many brochures, leaflets and local newspapers, which mainly were about the wartime.
 Its original name changed during the years.
 During Kosovo’s war in 1999, the library was deeply damaged, but after that it opened many other branches all over Kosovo.

 Other important buildings

 The Newborn monument is a 3 m monument made of steel letters spelling the word Newborn, which weighs about nine tones.
-It is located in the centre of Pristina in front of the Palace of Youth and Sports.
+It is located in the center of Pristina in front of the Palace of Youth and Sports.
 It is painted yellow and has citizen's signatures all over it in order that every person who lives in Kosovo, can leave their footprint on the monument.
 The monument was unveiled on the day of the declaration of independence of the Republic of Kosovo.
 It has been awarded with several prizes worldwide and is under protection of the government of Kosovo.